OussamaBOUIZ/INCEPTIONS/Docs/Overview.md

 ## Containers
 A container is a runnable instance of an image, which can be created, started, stopped, moved, or deleted using the Docker API or CLI.
 You can connect a container to one or more networks, attach storage to it, or even create a new image based on its current state.
 By default, a container is well isolated from other containers and its host machine.
 We can control how isolated a container's network, storage, or other underlying subsystems are from other containers or from other containers or from the host

+## Volumes
+Volumes provide the ability to connect specific filesystem paths of the containner back to the host machine.
+If a directory in the container is mounted

+## Definitions:
+**Mounted :** it refers to the process of making a filesystem available for access on an OS.
+It involves associating a directory with a filesystem located on a separate storage device, such as a hard disk.